hburden/DAT255/README.md

 ## News
 - Apr 03: The SoS slack channel is found at https://portcdm-dat255.slack.com/signup
-- Apr 03: The PortCDM scenario description was uploaded
+- Apr 03: The PortCDM [scenario][scenario] description was uploaded
 - Mar 22: Added an [FAQ][FAQ]
 - Mar 20: Let's get started!
 - Feb 20: A first version of the course homepage is up and running.
 The homepage will be continuously edited, reflecting the evolution of the course.